What time are your services?

 - Attending Pastor’s Adult Information Class.
 This is encouraged for all new members and is required for adults who are not transferring from a sister LC—MS congregation; or

 - Transfer of membership from a sister LC—MS congregation.
-Please speak with Pastor Schafer to discuss whether this option pertains to your situation.
+Please speak with our pastor to discuss whether this option pertains to your situation.

 How do I schedule a wedding?
 Do I need to be a member?

 Weddings are conducted for couples who are interested in building a marriage relationship around a shared commitment to Jesus Christ.
-Members and non-members may schedule a meeting with Pastor.
+Members and non-members may schedule a meeting with the pastor.
 Please contact Pastor as soon as possible, certain pre-wedding requirements may take some time to fulfill.

 Are there counseling sessions with the pastor before being married?